mgirardis/mgirardis.github.io/_talks/2019-Can-a-butterfly-flap-its-wings-in-China-and-cause-a-tornado-in-Brazil.md

 ---
 title: "Can a butterfly flap its wings in China and cause a tornado in Brazil?"
 collection: talks
-type: "Community outreach and interviews"
+type: invited
 venue: "Pint of Science Florianopolis, Brazil"
 year: 2019
+location: "Florianopolis, SC, Brazil"
+website: ""
 ---